unicef/publicgoods-toolkit/introduction.md

 contains literal copies of the original but also to software that links to the original.
-Its theory is that when you link software together you create a new work, and the license requires that this entire work be open source and carry forward the copyleft requirements.
+Its theory is that when you link software together you create a new work, and the license requires that this entire work be open-source and carry forward the copyleft requirements.

 There are two strong copyleft licenses in common use: